-Andi is an experienced nonprofit assessor who enjoys helping organizations understand and reflect on their true capacity and potential for a bright future.
+Andi is an experienced nonprofit assessor who enjoys helping organizations reflect on their true capacity and discover the potential for a brighter future.

-We perform assessments in three phases: 1) review of documents, records and online surveys, 2) onsite interviews with staff and observation of staff and board meetings, 3) analysis and report writing.
+We perform assessments in three phases: 1) review documents and records; distribute online surveys, 2) onsite interviews with staff and board; observe staff and/or board meetings, 3) analysis and report writing.

-Andi completed six organizational assessments as part of a team of specialists with Meliora Partners, Inc. out of Iowa.
-She wrote comprehensive reports of nonprofits with budgets ranging from $2M to $20M.
-These reports were 30 to 50 pages with detailed findings and recommendations in 5 to 7 key areas, and appendices as needed.
+In 2009-2010, Andi completed six organizational assessments as part of a team of specialists with Meliora Partners, Inc. out of Iowa.
+Andi wrote comprehensive reports of nonprofits with budgets ranging from $2M to $20M.
+These reports were 30 to 50 pages with detailed findings and recommendations in 5 to 7 key areas, including appendices.

-Andi has also developed, led, and analyzed two community needs assessments of multi-county service areas.
-She wrote comprehensive 10-15 page reports that informed strategic plans for nonprofits.
+Andi previously developed two community needs assessments of multi-county service areas in Oklahoma and West Virginia.
+These projects included comprehensive reports (10-15 pages) that informed subsequent strategic plans for these nonprofits.

 As an employee and consultant, Andi has informally assessed dozens of programs, operational systems, staffing structures, and outreach methods, getting to know more than three dozen organizations very well.